Arcadia-Science/2025-zoogle-experiments/README.md

 1. [TBI] Generate scatter plots and other plots of Ciona gene expression.

 ### Utilities
-1. [TBI] Utility to generate a scatter plot of best hits from each organism for a given gene, *a la* the organism selection publication.
+1. Utility to generate a scatter plot of best hits from each organism for a given gene, *a la* the organism selection publication.
 2. [TBI] `dash` app for exploring the Ciona scRNA-Seq data.

 ## Installation and Setup